 Early in my career, I had the opportunity to participate in my first diversity workshop.
 In that workshop, we covered many of what many might consider DEI basics.
-It was the place I was first introduced formally to the concepts and language of diversity, equity, and inclusion.
+It was the place where I was first introduced formally to the concepts and language of diversity, equity, and inclusion.
 It was a short session, about two hours.
 It included a lecture, some discussion, and a few exercises.
 Even decades later, I can still remember one of the exercises.
 Please think about this and try to answer it for yourself before reading on.

 A father and son are in a horrible car crash that kills the dad.
 The son is rushed to the hospital; just as he's about to go under the knife, the surgeon says, "I can't operate--that boy is my son!"
 How can this be?